Azure/FTALive-Sessions/content/aks/aks-networking.md

 Azure supports a maximum of _**400 routes**_ in a UDR.
 If you are using Kubenet network model, you cannot have a cluster larger than _**400 nodes**_ in it.

-> For every node scale out, AKS add its respective route in the route table. _Walk through the Azure portal to show the UDR samples._
+> For every node scale out, AKS adds its respective route in the route table. _Walk through the Azure portal to show the UDR samples._

 ![Routing table sample](/png/udr_sample.png)